Best in the US Tournament Rules

 Hitting Lineups:

-• All coaches/teams must turn in a lineup card to the umpire at the plate meeting prior to the start of each game.
+• All coaches/teams must turn in a lineup card to the umpire and/or site director at the plate meeting prior to the start of each game.

-• Lineups must include player name, number and position
+• Lineups must be legible and include player name, number, and position.

-• Substitutions are not required to be listed on the lineup card
+• Substitutions are not required to be listed on the lineup card, but are strongly encouraged.

 • Once the first pitch has been thrown, the number of batters must stay the same for the entire game and the lineup is locked in.

-14U and Up you will have three lineup options:
+• Upper and Underclass will have three lineup options:

-14u and up will play by a modified College DH rule where the pitcher can be P/DH.
+• Upper and Underclass will play by a modified College DH rule where the pitcher can be P/DH.
 (This means that once you pull the pitcher out of the game he can remain in the batting order as the DH.)
-(Can DH for anyone, not limited to the pitcher)
+(You can DH for anyone, not limited to the pitcher.)

 Intentional Walks: